awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-2.modify-db-cluster.md

 1. Choose **Modify cluster** to accept the summary of modifications\.
 You can also choose **Back** to modify your changes or **Cancel** to discard your changes\.

 To learn more about ACUs and scaling for Aurora Serverless v2 \(preview\), see [Instant autoscaling](aurora-serverless-2.how-it-works.md#aurora-serverless-2.how-it-works.autoscaling)\.

+## Modifying your DB cluster to use a custom DB cluster parameter group<a name="aurora-serverless-2.modify-db-cluster.custom-db-cluster-parameters"></a>

+To use a custom DB cluster parameter group after your Aurora Serverless v2 \(preview\) is running, modify your existing Aurora Serverless v2 \(preview\) DB cluster\.

+Before you can use the following procedure, your custom DB cluster parameter group must exist\.
+To learn how to create a custom DB cluster parameter group, see [Aurora Serverless and parameter groups](aurora-serverless.how-it-works.md#aurora-serverless.parameter-groups)\.

+**To modify your Aurora Serverless v2 \(preview\) DB cluster to use a custom DB cluster parameter group**

+1. Sign in to the preview using the AWS Management Console and open the Amazon RDS console\.

+1. In the navigation pane, choose **DB Clusters**\.

+1. Choose your Aurora Serverless v2 \(preview\) DB cluster from the list, and then choose **Modify**\.

+1. Under **Additional configuration**, choose your custom DB cluster parameter group\.
+![\[Using a custom DB cluster parameter group\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-sles2-custom-parameter-for-logging.png)

+1. Choose **Continue**\.
+The **Summary of modifications** page appears\.

+1. Choose **Modify cluster** to accept the summary of modifications\.
+Or choose **Back** to modify your changes or **Cancel** to discard your changes\.

+To learn more about creating custom DB cluster parameter groups, see [Aurora Serverless and parameter groups](aurora-serverless.how-it-works.md#aurora-serverless.parameter-groups)\.